7255g389107j-droid/Compositional-Data-Analysis-for-Microbiology-and-All-field/README.md

 # ITAGAKI-SYSTEM FOR MICROBIOLOGY
 ### Physical-Diagnostic Framework for Compositional Data Analysis on Microbiology
+**Compositional data** is defined as data in which variables are normalized within each sample and the sum of the variables is a constant.

 ## Overview
 **ITAGAKI-SYSTEM** is a rigorous computational framework developed to overcome the fundamental limitations of compositional data analysis in biological sciences.
 Conventional statistical methods (PCA, Pearson Correlation, CLR-transform) often fail or produce spurious results when dealing with datasets characterized by **extreme scale gaps (10^1 to 10^11)** in sample total abundance (Effective Library Size).